OpenSTL/VacantSearch/README.md

  ##### Connect to OpenSTL Database
  1. Get access credentials from repo owner -- you will need a username and a password.
- 2. Open `settings.txt` with text editor of choice.
+ 2. Open `settings.txt` in the top-level directory of the repository with text editor of choice.
  3. Replace ``[yourUsername]`` and ``[yourPassword]`` with your credentials, then save.
  ```
  username:[yourUsername]